bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Express-APIs-Part-2--SQL--.md

     };

-We'll need to update the location (or desired location) of the database as well as add the `useNullAsDefault` option.
+We’ll need to update the location (or desired location) of the database as well as add the `useNullAsDefault` option.
 The latter option prevents crashes when working with `sqlite3`.

     module.exports = {